Meet the Team

-Charly teaches our Shaw Ridge Magic Stars group, and also leads RPA Circus Theatre Arts.
-As a child she was lucky enough to be enrolled in dance classes, and continued until she was 21.
-She worked in financial services for six years before realising that the 9-5 office life wasn’t for her, so shipped herself off to Circomedia in Bristol, where she got her degree in Contemporary Circus and Physical Theatre.
-She specialises as an antipodist (foot juggler) and clown.
-Charly works part time delivering meals on wheels, and loves trying new things in her spare time.
-Her next venture includes drumming in a samba band.
+Charly teaches RPA Circus Theatre Arts.
+It is said that as a child she would ‘trip over a matchstick’, so to improve her balance she was enrolled in dance classes, and continued until she was 21.
+She worked in financial services for six years before realising that the 9-5 office life wasn’t for her, so shipped herself off to Circomedia in Bristol, where she got her BA (Hons) degree in Contemporary Circus and Physical Theatre.
+She specialises in antipodism (foot juggling).
+Charly works part time delivering meals on wheels.
 Living with ME, she has to pace herself and take things slower at times.
 She truly believes that creative activities can have a profoundly positive impact on our health and wellbeing, and this is what drives Charly to teach.

 Laura is co-leader of our weekly Rapport sessions.
 Alongside this she is Artistic Director of Developmental Theatre Company Gatecrash Theatre.
 Gatecrash has produced several local and touring productions including a large-scale site-specific performance with 150 actors and an audience of almost 2000.
 Prior to this Laura ran the Drama Babes programme for Revolution Performing Arts and worked for several years as Education and Outreach Leader for the nationally acclaimed and government funded theatre company Sixth Sense Theatre for Young People.
 She has directed multiple productions and specialises in physical theatre, gritty drama and improvisation.
 Laura currently runs weekly workshops for teenage inpatients at a residential unit for mental health disorders, and sessions for Prime Theatre and Reach Inclusive Arts.
 Previously Laura has been fortunate enough to direct and produce work for the National and Local Government Arts Officers Annual Conference, Radio One Big Weekend, Southwark Playhouse and Edinburgh Fringe Festival as well as working in collaboration with several acclaimed practitioners including Scott Graham (Frantic Assembly), David Lane, Mike Akers and Lee Lyford.
 Laura is also a qualified and experienced Secondary School Drama Teacher and a mummy to two wonderful girls – one of which joins us at Shaw All Stars!